 Create a Safe Environment

 A pet dealing with sudden vision loss, or a change in eyesight is scared and confused.
 Since they don’t know how to make sense of what’s happening to them, they need help.
 Unable to understand what is happening, they need a pet parent’s help to adjust to their new world.
+There is no doubt that your dog’s vision loss will impact your dog’s life, it’s your job to help them adjust.

 Help Your Pet Map Their Home